-From mid-June 2019 to early August 2020, gold and silver prices increased significantly; gold from US\$1,340 per ounce to a high of over US\$2,050 per ounce and silver from US\$15 per ounce to US\$29 per ounce.
-Resource markets and share prices of mining and exploration companies also reflected this increase.
-In early March 2020 both gold and silver prices initially dropped sharply due to the COVID-19 pandemic, trading down to US\$1,471 per ounce for gold and US\$11.94 per ounce for silver.
-They recovered to the high levels noted above by August 2020, closing 2020 at US\$1.885 per ounce for gold and US\$26.50 per ounce for silver.
-Since January 2021, in spite of significant economic stimulus measures, both gold and silver prices have been volatile, with gold trading between US\$1,690 and US\$1,950 per ounce, and silver between US\$21,50 and US\$28,50 per ounce.
-From June to late September 2021, gold and silver prices progressively dropped to a low of US\$1,725 US\$21.50 per ounce, respectively, recovering to US\$1,807 and US\$23.10 per ounce by year-end 2021.
-With rising inflation and political tensions in the eastern Europe leading to the Russian invasion of Ukraine in late February 2022, gold and silver prices have recently started to move higher with gold closing at US\$1,906 per ounce and silver US\$23.50 per ounce at the date of this report.
-The gold-silver price ratio has moved to 81 at the time of this report.
-Copper and zinc prices were also volatile during 2021 to date, increasing to US\$4.80 per pound and US\$1.38 per pound, respectively, and closing at US\$4.48 per pound and US\$1.95 per pound at the date of this report, both well over US\$3.20 per pound for copper and US\$1.60 per pound for zinc in January 2018.
+From mid-June 2019 to early August 2020, gold and silver prices increased significantly; gold from US\$1,340 per ounce to a high of over US\$2,050 per ounce and silver from US\$15 per ounce to US\$29 per ounce, closing 2020 at US\$1,885 per ounce for gold and US\$26.50 per ounce for silver.
+Resource markets, share prices of mining and exploration companies, and funding opportunities also reflected this increase.
+In 2021, in spite of significant post COVID economic stimulus measures, both gold and silver prices were volatile, with gold trading between US\$1,690 and US\$1,950 per ounce, and silver between US\$21.50 and US\$28.50 per ounce, closing 2021 at US\$1,807 and US\$23.10 per ounce.
+With rising inflation and political tensions in eastern Europe leading to the Russian invasion of Ukraine in late February 2022, gold and silver prices initially moved higher but with increasing interest rates later dropped to a low of \$1,650 per ounce gold and \$18 per ounce silver by August-September 2022.
+This had a marked negative impact on market conditions, share prices and funding opportunities for exploration companies.
+Gold and silver prices closed 2022 at \$1,850 per ounce gold and \$24 per ounce silver.
+In 2023 after increasing to \$2,050 per ounce gold and \$26 per ounce silver in early May, they closed at US\$1,952 per ounce gold and US\$24.80 per pound and falling to US\$3.85 per pound at the date of this report.

-The overall improvement in gold and silver prices since mid-June 2019 has provided better market conditions for both the larger mining companies as well as for the earlier stage exploration companies, leading to significant funding opportunities since early 2020.
-However, the volatility in gold and silver prices since August 2020 have resulted in generally lower share prices and market interest both for larger producers and smaller exploration companies resulting in a more challenging funding environment.
+The overall improvement in gold and silver prices since mid-June 2019 provided better market conditions for both the larger mining companies and the earlier stage exploration companies, leading to positive funding opportunities in 2020.
+However, the volatility in gold and silver prices since August 2020, and the sharp drop in mid 2022 resulted in significantly lower share prices and market interest, both for larger producers and smaller exploration companies, resulting in a very challenging funding environment.

-Impact of COVID-19 pandemic
+COVID-19